plasticruler/flask-base-app/README.md

 + data operations implementated as tasks that can be executed from a shell script (cron)

 # Todo list
++ More data sources
 + More admin tasks from the front-end instead of command line driven.
-+ Instead of using cron as a task scheduler (and , use Celery running off a Dockerised version of redis
++ Instead of using cron as a task scheduler use Celery running off a Dockerised version of redis
-+ Create a Docker image.
++ Create a Docker image to get the application up and running as quickly as possible (maybe alpine linux-based for the app).
 + Create a coin summary page displaying pretty (image-based) graphs and basic analytics.
 + Use an html to pdf library to convert the hourly/daily email reports.